bhatiaabhinav/Awesim/README.md

 Finally, run `sh pyawesim/generate_bindings.sh` (on Linux/macOS) or `pyawesim\generate_bindings.bat` (on Windows) to generate the Python bindings.

-See the `pyawesim/example.py` file for an example of how to use the bindings.
+See the `pyawesim/gymenv.py` file for an example of how to use the bindings to create a Gymnasium environment. `pyawesim/train.py` provides code to train a PPO agent to solve this environment.

 ## Todos